From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-However, any form of user control over evidence disclosure carries the risk of selective disclosure to mislead moderators.
-For example, users might intentionally omit their own inappropriate messages to appear more benign.
-They might also reveal only that a particular toxic keyword was used in a message from the opposing party, even if the message itself is not toxic in context.
+Through the lens of our threat modeling, any form of user control over evidence disclosure carries the threat of selective disclosure in an attempt to mislead moderators.
+For example, users might intentionally omit their own inappropriate messages to appear more benign to moderators.
+Users might also move [their arguments] to direct messages simply to evade moderation, as M4 explained, ``\textit{Someone moved over to the direct messages, strictly for the purpose because they knew that [their behaviors] broke some server rules.}'' They might reveal only that a particular toxic keyword was used in a message from the opposing party, even if the message itself is not toxic in context.
 Users might also withhold access from moderators who are familiar with the full context of the conversation.
-As depicted in Figure \ref{progressive disclosure}, we propose two complementary designs that involve different roles in this process to mitigate such abuse.
+As depicted in Figure \ref{progressive disclosure}, we propose two complementary designs that involve different other parties to mitigate such abuse.

 \begin{itemize} \item First, we envision a model of progressive disclosure between moderators and users.
 Moderators can request access to specific portions of a minimized conversation and are expected to explain the rationale for their request.
 While users may choose to deny these requests, doing so may reduce the credibility of their evidence.
 If the withheld content is central to the case, the report itself may be dismissed.
+M4 adopted similar practices in his moderation, ``\textit{We usually asked for screenshots from the reporting users.
+If they are unwilling to provide screenshots, we usually have to not moderate either, because it's always innocent until proven guilty instead of guilty until proven innocent.}''

 \item Second, reporting systems could allow other conversation participants to verify whether evidence was disclosed appropriately.
 If there is sufficient justification to invite the reported person, this then bears some similarities to cross-examination in offline adversarial models.
 Their level of involvement can vary: they might provide a simple yes/no answer, flag suspicious messages, or disclose specific messages they believe were inappropriately excluded.
 With this additional information, moderators can then reach out to the reporting user for clarification or further disclosure. \end{itemize}